Skip to content

 May 27, 2026

-Electronic customs value declaration: mandatory from August 1, 2026 — what to do now
+Electronic customs value declaration: postponed to October 1, 2026 — what to do now

-Mexico's Electronic Customs Value Declaration (MVE) becomes mandatory via VUCEM on August 1, 2026 (postponed on June 2).
-What it is, who's responsible, how customs value is determined, and what happens if you get it wrong.
+Mexico's MVE was postponed again: it becomes mandatory via VUCEM on October 1, 2026 (fourth extension, published July 31).
+What it is, who's responsible, how customs value is determined, and what to do with the extra time.

 Read